Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 The best low fee POS system for restaurants is often Square, which offers a strong balance of low fees and restaurant-specific features among budget POS systems.
 While SumUp has slightly lower transaction rates, Square's free tier includes table management, coursing, and kitchen display integration.

-Choose SumUp as your cheap restaurant POS system if:
+Choose SumUp if:

 - You're a cafe, food truck, or takeaway-focused